Siroshun09/ConfigAPI/README.md

 ## License

-This project is licensed under the permissive GPL-3.0 license.
+This project is licensed under the permissive MIT license.
 Please see [LICENSE](LICENSE) for more info.

 Copyright © 2020, Siroshun09